some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-When using UDP as transport protocol SOME/IP messages may use up to 1416 Bytes for the SOME/IP header and payload, so that 1400 Bytes are available for the payload.
+When using UDP as transport protocol SOME/IP messages shall use up to 1416 Bytes for the SOME/IP header and payload, so that 1400 Bytes are available for the payload.

 .. feat_req:: ⓘ
     :id: feat_req_someip_38